-Although the collection is... ok (not bad, but certainly worthy of its mediocre rating), it mostly serves as a reminder of how the comic industry has progressed in the past 20 years.
+Although the collection is... ok (not bad, but certainly worthy of its mediocre rating), it mostly serves as a reminder of how the title - if not the entire industry - has progressed in the past 20 years.

 The art and colors feel dated, and the Thatcher's-Government-Is-Out-To-Get-You plotting by bureaucratic evil-doers has been replaced by much sleeker military-corporate conspiracy theories over the past two decades.